-The galley includes a sink, optional grill, drawer refrigerator, 120V outlet, solid surface countertop, storage drawer, and wastebasket.
-The sink cover may be stored next to the foldout waste basket, in the port forward galley.
+The galley includes a sink, grill, drawer refrigerators, drawer freezer, 120V outlet, solid surface countertop, storage drawer, and wastebasket.
+A USB charger is located on the starboard galley bulkhead.
+The sink cover may be stored next to the fold-out waste basket, in the port forward galley.